 Need help submitting your writing to literary journals or book publishers/literary agents?
 Click here! →

 Do you know where to submit poetry for money?
 Believe it or not, there ARE literary journals that are willing to pay their writers for poems.
-They are few and far between, but they do exist.
+They are few and far between, but we here at Writer’s Relief know they do exist.
 Some literary journals receive grants or are university funded, so they are able to pay their poets a relatively small amount of money to publish their work.
 But most literary journals are unable to pay anything to writers who submit poetry.

 Economics 101: Poets And Money

 When you think of how poets are portrayed in popular media, they’re never living in big, Italian, marble mansions or driving high-end cars.
 Nope, normally poets are portrayed as struggling, striving, beating the odds.
 The words poetry and money aren’t exactly synonymous.
 And there’s a reason for that!